Before we begin the manufacturing stage, here are some technical basics.

 What leather should you choose to make a watch strap?

-For this type of leather which generally has a thin thickness, we advise you to reinforce it with vegetable tanned leather 1 to 1.2 mm thick (see the video a little further down) .
+For this type of leather which generally has a low thickness, we advise you to reinforce it with vegetable tanned leather 1 to 1.2 mm thick (see the video a little further down) .

 Here is a selection of leathers for sale on our site: